Fox Factory (NASDAQ:FOXF) Issues FY 2021 Earnings Guidance

-Fox Factory (NASDAQ:FOXF) last posted its quarterly earnings results on Thursday, August 5th.
-The company reported $1.20 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.02 by $0.18.
-Fox Factory had a net margin of 13.43% and a return on equity of 24.12%.
-Sell-side analysts predict that Fox Factory will post 4.4 earnings per share for the current year.

-In related news, insider Thomas L. Fletcher sold 301 shares of the company’s stock in a transaction dated Tuesday, August 10th.
-The shares were sold at an average price of $158.87, for a total value of $47,819.87.
-Following the completion of the sale, the insider now owns 2,533 shares of the company’s stock, valued at $402,417.71.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Christopher Tutton sold 910 shares of the company’s stock in a transaction dated Tuesday, August 24th.
-The shares were sold at an average price of $155.00, for a total transaction of $141,050.00.
-Following the completion of the sale, the insider now directly owns 20,005 shares of the company’s stock, valued at $3,100,775.
+In other Fox Factory news, insider Thomas L. Fletcher sold 301 shares of the firm’s stock in a transaction that occurred on Tuesday, August 10th.
+The stock was sold at an average price of $158.87, for a total value of $47,819.87.
+Following the completion of the sale, the insider now owns 2,533 shares in the company, valued at approximately $402,417.71.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Richard T. Winters sold 500 shares of the firm’s stock in a transaction on Thursday, August 26th.
+The shares were sold at an average price of $156.01, for a total value of $78,005.00.
 The disclosure for this sale can be found here.
-0.24% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 1,711 shares of company stock valued at $266,875.
+Insiders own 0.24% of the company’s stock.

 Fox Factory Company Profile